Lichères

 Lichères ([liʃɛʁ]) is a commune in the Charente department in southwestern France.
 It straddles the river Charente comprising the villages of Lichéres, La Salle and Puychenin.
-The village of Lichéres is home to a 12th-century catholic church dedicated to Saint Denis.
-Although there is a conventional road bridge across the river Charente near La Salle there is also a very small ferry called a Barque.
+The village of Lichéres is home to a 12th-century Catholic church dedicated to Saint Denis.
+Saint Denis of Lichéres has been considered a Monument historique since 1903.
+Although there is a conventional road bridge across the river Charente near La Salle, there is also a very small ferry called a Barque.
 The Barque is guided by a steel wire with which users propel the boat.